singhanju12340/lld-collection/src/main/java/com/machineCode/ATM/problem.md

 4. The ATM should have a cash dispenser to dispense cash to users.
 5. The system should handle concurrent access and ensure data consistency.
 6. The ATM should have a user-friendly interface for users to interact with.

+Solution:

+Using Chain of responsibility design pattern to design validator